Summary

 What you’ll do

 Participants will have the opportunity to experience a hands-on session creating miniature porcelain ceramics using a specialist small wheel, with decoration using coloured slips.
 You’ll be guided through every stage of the wheel-throwing process, including centering, opening, collaring, pulling up the walls, shaping, and finishing your piece.
-The session will also cover what happens after the workshop, including the firing process and how your work is completed.
+The session will also cover what happens after the workshop, including the firing process and how your work could be completed for an additional charge on the day of £10 pp + p&p.
 This workshop is suitable for everyone-from complete beginners to more experienced makers.
 It serves as both an accessible introduction and a valuable skill-building session, offering a stepping stone for those interested in developing their own miniature ceramic practice further.

 What to bring